Animation / The Mystery of the Third Planet

 .
 Stars the voice of Olga Gromova, the first person ever to play Alisa.

-In it, Alisa and her father Professor Selesnyov and his friend the Captain travel all over space in the 22nd century, searching for rare animals to bring back to their planet.
-Through their intergalactic travels they pick up increasingly bizarre creatures and eventually become tangled into a criminal conspiracy involving a bird.
+In it, Alisa and her father Professor Selesnyov and his friend the Captain travel all over space in the 22nd century, searching for rare animals to bring back to the Moscow zoo.
+Through their intergalactic travels they pick up increasingly bizarre creatures and eventually become tangled into a criminal conspiracy involving a talking bird.
 That's about all there is to get plotwise— most of the time's focused on the surreal, psychedelic Peter Max-inspired world.

 Two English versions were released; one oddly enough with Kirsten Dunst